tidwall/uhasql/README.md

 This returns a single resultset, which is a series or rows, with the first row being the column name and the other rows being the values.

-## Transactions and multi-statement
+## Transactions / multi-statement request

-In UhaSQL a transaction is just a bunch of statements that are sent as one request, and each statement seperated by a semicolons.
+In UhaSQL a transaction is just a bunch of statements that are sent as one request with each statement seperated by a semicolon.
 The return value is either a single error or multiple resultsets.

 For example: